Q-back/stamp/readme.md

 The Stamp language is typically used in *Stamp Content* files with the file extension `.sc`.

-The Stamp language's syntax can be split into two different categories, the first of which are **Elements**.
+The Stamp language's syntax can be split into two different categories, the first of which are **Document Elements**.

-###Element Reference
+###Document Elements

 `==Newsletter Subject==` - The subject line of the newsletter.
 Opened and closed with two `=` characters.